About the program

 • An annual Police Check for Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in field placement/clinical which will jeopardize progress in the program.
 Acceptance for placement is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of placement start date.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.

-• Applicants are advised that a latex-free environment in the College or clinical setting is NOT guaranteed.
+• Applicants are advised that a latex-free environment in the college or clinical setting is NOT guaranteed.

 • Travel within the program: Students are responsible for arranging their own travel to and from assigned learning settings external to the College and for covering any costs incurred.
-The location of these learning sites could be anywhere within a one hour's drive of the Doon campus.
+The location of these learning sites could be anywhere within a one hour's drive of the Kitchener - Doon campus.

 • Applicants should display integrity, reliability, maturity, self-direction, self-discipline, determination, excellent communication and interpersonal skills, poise and leadership attributes.